dortania/OpenCore-Install-Guide/config.plist/comet-lake.md

 The `SmUUID` part gets copied to Generic -> SystemUUID.

-We set Generic -> ROM to either an Apple ROM (dumped from a real Mac), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
+We set Generic -> ROM to an Apple ROM (dumped from a real Mac or provided by GenSMBIOS), your NIC MAC address, or any random MAC address (could be just 6 random bytes, for this guide we'll use `11223300 0000`.
 After install follow the [Fixing iServices](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html) page on how to find your real MAC Address)

 **Reminder that you need an invalid serial!
 When inputting your serial number in [Apple's Check Coverage Page](https://checkcoverage.apple.com), you should get a message such as "Unable to check coverage for this serial number."**